maam-cosmos/tenFieldsForm/README.md

 # tenFieldsForm

-A registration for in Spring MVC using Thymeleaf that contains input fields, radio buttons, check boxes, date selector, select tag and multi select box.
+A registration form in Spring MVC using Thymeleaf that contains input fields, radio buttons, check boxes, date selector, select tag and multi select box.